oalexdoda/webflow-react/README.md

 # Overview

-*Webflow React from Abruptive* is a CLI tool that helps designers & developers convert their Webflow projects to Next.js & React.
+*Webflow React from Abruptive* is a CLI tool that helps designers & developers convert their Webflow projects to & React.js.
+Optimized by default for Create React App's (CRA) structure, yet customizable to fit any custom structure you need.

 ## Requirements